alirezabj/Part3-Exercise4/README.md

 **Behavior:**
 - Reading: x and y coordinates can be accessed using (point.x(), point.y())
 - Modification: It is not possible becasue record fields are immutable.
-- Sharing: it is safe becasue each instance of Point is immutable.
+- Sharing: It is safe becasue each instance of Point is immutable.
 In this example, objects are immutable and safe to share and cannot be modified after creation.

 ---